NguyenkhDang/counting/README.md

-My First Own Project
+My First Independent React Project

-After completing META React Front-End Developer Certification.
-This is the first project where I get to be on my own.
-What started as a simple clicker counter to 1000, organically grew as more problems appeared.
-Every 100 clicks, something new will happen to to the webpage.
-From changing the background color, to implenting Math Question Generator and Simon Say games, all have their own problems and required creative solution to solved them.
+After completing the Meta React Front-End Developer Certification, this is the first project I built entirely on my own.

+What began as a simple click counter that counts to 1000 gradually evolved as new challenges appeared.
+Every 100 clicks unlocks a new feature on the webpage — from background and button color changes to interactive mini-games such as a Math Question Generator and a Simon Says–style memory game.
+Each feature introduced new problems and required creative problem-solving to implement.
 Live Demo: https://nguyenkhdang.github.io/counting/

 <h1>Installation</h1>